ADGEfficiency/data-science-south/content/lessons/shell.md

 /folder-name/file_name.txt
 ```

-If you do use spaces, you may end up seeing (or having to write!) your paths by escaping the spaces with a `lang:shell-session:bash\`:
+If you do use spaces, you may end up seeing (or having to write!) your paths by escaping the spaces with a `bash\`:

 ```bash
 #  this is harder to work with